Barnstaple Long Bridge

-Barnstaple Long Bridge is a medieval bridge linking Tawstock with Barnstaple in North Devon, England, spanning the River Taw.
+Barnstaple Long Bridge is a medieval bridge in Barnstaple, North Devon, in south-western England, spanning the River Taw.
 One of the largest medieval bridges in Britain, it is a Grade I listed building and ancient monument.
 Another major medieval bridge, the Bideford Long Bridge over the River Torridge, is a few miles away.

 History

 The date of the first bridge as Barnstaple's main bridge across the River Taw is unclear.
 A will of 1274 left money for its upkeep and it underwent construction work around 1280 with further work being undertaken in 1333, and the bridge was partially destroyed in 1437 and 1646.
 It is unclear whether all of the arches were originally built of stone or whether three were wooden (known as "maiden Arches") until replacement in the 16th century.